Design a Course

-- The letters “SL” will appear on the students’ official transcripts, indicating that they have completed a university-approved service-learning course.
+- The letters “SRV LRN” will appear on the students’ official transcripts, indicating that they have completed a university-approved service-learning course.

 - Instructors who teach designated service-learning courses are offered the opportunity to have a trained teaching assistant assigned to them.

-- Instructors receive confidential end-of-semester feedback from student-completed online service-learning course evaluations that may be used in their annual reports and tenure and promotion portfolios.
+- Instructors may request to receive confidential end-of-semester feedback from student-completed online service-learning course evaluations that may be used in their annual reports and tenure and promotion portfolios.

-When developing a service-learning course at VCU, you should consider the following:
+When developing a service-learning course at VCU, instructors should consider the following:

-- The service experience furthers students’ civic education while providing skill development valuable for career preparation.
+- The service experience often furthers the students’ civic education while providing skill development valuable for career preparation.

-- The course offers a method to assess the learning derived from the service.
-Assessment focuses on the students’ ability to demonstrate learning related to the academic content of the course, rather than for completion of service hours.
+- Course assessment should focus on the students' ability to demonstrate learning related to the academic content of the course and to the connections between this academic content and the service activities, rather than for the completion of service hours.

 - Service that is provided throughout the semester provides a richer learning opportunity than service that occurs as a one-time experience.

 Requests for course designation are considered on an ongoing basis.
-All faculty members who wish to teach a VCU service-learning course are encouraged to meet with Lynn Pelco, VCU Service-Learning Program director, to discuss their course development plans and to learn more about resources available to service-learning instructors.
-To have a course reviewed for designation, faculty members must submit the following documents via e-mail to the director at firstname.lastname@example.org:
+All faculty members who wish to teach a VCU service-learning course are encouraged to meet with Lynn Pelco, VCU Service-Learning program director, to discuss their course development plans and to learn more about resources available to service-learning instructors.
+To have a course reviewed for designation, faculty members must submit the following:

 Maintaining course designation